 You can look forward to:

-- One of the lowest platform fees on the market
+- One of the lowest platform

-- An award-winning UK-based telephonic helpdesk
+- Award-winning UK-based helpdesk

-- An intuitive, feature-rich, easy-to-use platform with a customisable dashboard
+- Intuitive, feature-rich, easy-to-use platform

 - 1. Stock Trading Offer: Over 3,000 Funds, Local and Overseas Shares and Investment Trusts

 - 2. Stock Exchanges and Trading Centres: Trade Directly or Indirectly on Local, European, US, Canadian and Far Eastern Markets

 - 3. Trading Conditions: Applicable Fees and Charges